 It’s the time of year when credit unions see an increase in consumer lending.
 Members seek to secure home loans or financing for an automobile.
 That means two things are necessary.
 First, you are going to need compliant consumer lending and/or home equity lending forms.
 Oak Tree has forms to cover all lending and disclosure requirements to fund either loan type.
-Our home equity and consumer lending packages are customizable, and contain all of the disclosure forms necessary to make the process as simple as possible.
+Our home equity and consumer lending packages are customizable and contain all of the disclosure forms necessary to make the process as simple as possible.
 When your members ask “how are credit scores determined”, you should be prepared for some answers.

 Amount Owed.
-This comprises 30% of an individual`s credit score.
-Things included here are items such as total number of accounts (and their balances), how much of any credit line is used at any given time, and the ratio of installment amounts owed against the amount already paid.
+This comprises 30% of an individual’s credit score.
+Things included here are items such as the total number of accounts (and their balances), how much of any credit line is used at any given time, and the ratio of installment amounts owed against the amount already paid.

 Credit History Length.
 15% of a consumer credit score comes from one simple factor: the amount of time an account has been active.
 Consumers with new accounts indicate more risk since they are considered new to the world of lending.

 New Credit.
 This makes up 10% of an individual’s total score and accounts for how many credit accounts have been recently opened, and the total proportion of those accounts levied against things like recent inquiries, and any positive reestablishment of credit history if payment was a problem in the past.